tchoopojcharoen/XICRO/README.md

     source ~/xxx_ws/install/setup.bash
   ```
   - ### install python library
-    The code generation features of XICRO relies on certain Python libraries.
+    The code generation feature of XICRO relies on certain Python libraries.
 If you are not using "serial" in any of your project, you may run the following lines of commands.
 Otherwise, the library name has to change.
     ```bash
     pip3 uninstall serial
     pip3 install pyserial